t-DGR: A Trajectory-Based Deep Generative Replay Method for Continual Learning in Decision Making: Experiments

 \subsection{Experimental Setup}

-We evaluate our method on the Continual World benchmarks CW10 and CW20 \cite{wołczyk2021continual}, along with our own ``General Continual Learning" variant of CW10 called GCL10.
-CW10 consists of a sequence of 10 Meta-World \cite{yu2021metaworld} tasks, where each task involves a Sawyer arm manipulating one or two objects in the Mujoco physics simulator.
+We evaluate our method on the Continual World benchmarks CW10 and CW20 \citep{wołczyk2021continual}, along with our own variant of CW10 called BB10 that evaluates the ability of methods to handle blurry task boundaries.
+CW10 consists of a sequence of 10 Meta-World \citep{yu2021metaworld} tasks, where each task involves a Sawyer arm manipulating one or two objects in the Mujoco physics simulator.
 For computational efficiency, we provide the agents with proprioceptive observations.
 Notably, the observation and action spaces are continuous and remain consistent across all tasks.
 CW20 is an extension of CW10 with the tasks repeated twice.
 To our knowledge, Continual World is the only standard continual learning benchmark for decision-making tasks.
-GCL10 gives data to the learner in 10 sequential buckets $B_1, \ldots, B_{10}$.
+BB10 gives data to the learner in 10 sequential buckets $B_1, \ldots, B_{10}$.
 Data from task $\mathcal{T}_i$ from CW10 is split evenly between buckets $B_{i - 1}$, $B_i$, and $B_{i + 1}$, except for the first and last task.
 Task $\mathcal{T}_1$ is evenly split between buckets $B_0$ and $B_1$, and task $\mathcal{T}_{10}$ is evenly split between buckets $B_9$ and $B_{10}$.

-In order to ensure bounded memory usage, we adopt a one-hot vector approach to condition the model on the task, rather than maintaining a separate final neural network layer for each individual task.
-Additionally, we do not allow separate biases for each task, as originally done in EWC \cite{Kirkpatrick_2017}.
+In order to bound memory usage, task conditioning should utilize fixed-size embeddings like natural language task embeddings, rather than maintaining a separate final neural network layer for each individual task.
+For simplicity, we condition the model on the task with a one-hot vector as a proxy for natural language prompt embeddings.
+For BB10, the model is still conditioned on the underlying task rather than the bucket.
+Additionally, we do not allow separate biases for each task, as originally done in EWC \citep{Kirkpatrick_2017}.
 Expert demonstrations for training are acquired by gathering 100 trajectories per task using hand-designed policies from Meta-World, with each trajectory limited to a maximum of 200 steps.
 Importantly, the learner model remains consistent across different methods and benchmark evaluations.
 Moreover, we maintain a consistent replay ratio of $r = 0.9$ across all pseudo-rehearsal methods.

 We estimated the success rate $S$ of a model by running each task 100 times.
 The metrics for each method were computed using 5 seeds to create a 90\% confidence interval.
 Further experimental details, such as hyperparameters, model architecture, random seeds, and computational resources, are included in the appendix.
 This standardization enables a fair and comprehensive comparison of our proposed approach with other existing methods.